 10. When in the course of human events, it become necessary for one people to dissolve the political bonds which have connected them with another, and to assume among the powers of the earth, the separate and equal station to which the laws of nature and nature’s god entitle them, a decent respect to the opinions of mankind requires that they should declare the causes which impel them to separation.
 We hold these truths to be self-evident, and that all men are created equal that among these are life, liberty, and the pursuit of happiness.
 That to secure these rights, governments are instituted among men, deriving their just powers from the consent of the governed,–that whenever any form of government becomes destructive of these ends, it is the right of the people to alter or abolish it, and to institute new government, laying its foundation on such principles and organizing its power in a such a form as to them shall seem most likely to effect their safety and happiness.
 Prudence, indeed, will dictate that governments long established should not be changed for light and transient causes; and accordingly all experience hath shewn, that mankind are more disposed to suffer, while evils are sufferable, than to right themselves by abolishing the forms to which they are accused.
 But when a long train of abuses and usurpations, pursuing invariably the same object, evinces a design to reduce them under absolute despotism, it is their right, and their duty, to throw off such government, and to provide new guards of their future security.

 What do you think when you think of the Black Panther Party now?
 For some of you, I’m sure you’d view the Black Panther Party with a sense of pride for they embodied the true potential of a revolution and boldly and bravely demanded equality and justice.
 However, for others of you, it would be no surprise at all if you still feel like the Black Panthers were simply thugs, criminals, hoodlums and racists.
 Unfortunately, similar thoughts have been shared and similar agendas have been pushed when it comes to the current Black Lives Matter movement.
 This is why Stanley Nelson’s award-winning documentary, The Black Panthers: Vanguard of the Revolution could not have not come at a better time.
 In one of the most detailed, eye-opening and honest films of this controversial organization, Nelson captures the rise and fall of the Black Panthers which have eerily similarities to the Black Lives Matter movement.
 Although the Black Lives Matter movement has not reached its peak yet, the organization seems to be headed towards a similar space, garnering international support and reaching the masses through the media.
 The question remains, can Black Lives Matter learn from the Black Panthers and be the revolution to end all revolutions or will the cycle continue as before?
 I guess only time will tell.
-In the meantime, you can view the incredible documentary below, which will only be available for free, until March 18th.
+In the meantime, you can preview the incredible documentary and purchase if you really want to dig deeper.